Información de perfil

 If you want to come stay with us, please write us a message including why you want to stay with us, what makes us a perfect fit for you and you a perfect fit for us - also a phone number would be helpful so that we can get in contact with you.
 It is very important to us to have people staying here who really want to be part of our project and with whom we can enjoy every day working in our own little paradise. :)

-Last year, we financed a new well on one of our fields with a crowdfunding campaign.
+Two years ago, we financed a new well on one of our fields with a crowdfunding campaign.
 You can watch our video here on the startnext website when looking for Gemeinschaftshof vErde.

 Of course we are our own language exchange melting pot, since we also have some international friends staying over from time to time.
 If you want to dig into German language and culture, there are many opportunities awaiting you.